 Non-stop flights to Reykjavik (Keflavik) (KEF)

 Keflavík International Airport is the largest airport in Iceland.
-In total there are 92 airports around the world that have direct flights to Reykjavik (Keflavik), spread around 85 cities in 26 countries.
+It is Iceland's main international airport.
+In total there are 93 airports around the world that have direct flights to Reykjavik (Keflavik), spread around 86 cities in 27 countries.
 Currently, there is one domestic flight to Reykjavik (Keflavik).

 On this page

-All direct flights to Reykjavik (Keflavik) Top 200 flights with a stopover Airlines flying to Reykjavik (Keflavik) Business Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 1,887 flights arriving at Reykjavik (Keflavik) Airport, which are 63 flights per day or 3 flights per hour.
+All direct flights to Reykjavik (Keflavik) Top 200 flights with a stopover Airlines flying to Reykjavik (Keflavik) Best time to visit Reykjavik (Keflavik) Long-Haul Flights Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 2,143 flights arriving at Reykjavik (Keflavik) Airport, which are 71 flights per day or 3 flights per hour.
 On an average day, there is at least 1 flight arriving every 20 minutes.

-The most frequently departed flights to Reykjavik (Keflavik) are routes from Copenhagen (CPH) in Denmark and Amsterdam (AMS) in Netherlands.
-These two routes together are operated 207 times this month, and make up for 11% of all monthly arrivals at Keflavík International Airport.
+The most frequently departed flights to Reykjavik (Keflavik) are routes from Copenhagen (CPH) in Denmark and Oslo (OSL) in Norway.
+These two routes together are operated 256 times this month, and make up for 12% of all monthly arrivals at Keflavík International Airport.

-The longest flight to Reykjavik (Keflavik) KEF is departing from Punta Cana (PUJ).
-This non-stop flight takes around 8 hours and 30 minutes and covers a distance of 2,352 miles (3,785 km).
+The longest flight to Reykjavik (Keflavik) KEF is departing from Portland (PDX).
+This non-stop flight takes around 8 hours and 5 minutes and covers a distance of 3,724 miles (5,993 km).

 List of all direct flights to Reykjavik (Keflavik)